petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/adding-blog-entries.md

 - Categories are displayed in the order they were created.

 <!-- This will change once the feature that allows users to reorganize categories is on.
 Then, I can just eliminate this part.
 Eric. -->

+- When a category used in a custom URL has translations available in different languages, those translations are applied to the categories in the URL when the target language is selected.

 !!! note
     When you update an entry's friendly URL, Liferay stores the previous value in the entry's friendly URL history.
 As long as the old URL remains in the history, Liferay redirects users to the latest version of the blog entry, and you cannot use it for other blog entries in the same site.
 See [Managing the Friendly URL History](./displaying-blogs.md#managing-the-friendly-url-history) to learn more about managing the friendly URL history for blog entries.